-- Logic & Accuracy testing of voting system to conduct central count of vote-by-mail ballots - Vote-by-mail operations (verify signature and eligibility; prepare ballots for counting; ballot scanning; ballot returns) - Ballot duplication - Processing provisional ballots received at Registrar of Voters (if applicable)
+- Logic & Accuracy testing of voting system to conduct central count of vote-by-mail and in- person ballots. - Precinct supplies assembly and distribution. - Vote-by-mail operations (ballot returns, verify signature and eligibility; prepare ballots for counting; duplicate ballots when necessary; scan ballots; resolve ballots when necessary). - Processing provisional ballots received at Vote Centers (if applicable).